 Chemistry

-The Chemistry course has a duration of one semester and consists of a combination of 5 online lectures, 5 in-person practical classes and 2 online seminars.
+The Chemistry course has a duration of one semester and consists of a combination of 5 online lectures, 5 in-person practical classes and 2 seminars.

 During practical classes you will be required to carry out a range of various experiments and write a report on your findings, so familiarize yourself with the experiments you will be carrying out in your upcoming class.
 You will also need to bring a physical copy of your laboratory experiments to each class.
 Attendance is mandatory as you will be writing lab tests in each class, therefore you will have to make up for missed classes.